Interactions of actors theory: Hewitt's actor model

 The Hewitt, Bishop and Steiger approach concerns sequential processing and inter-process communication in digital, serial, kinematic computers.
 It is a parallel or pseudo-concurrent theory as is the theory of concurrency.
 See Concurrency.
 In Pask's true field concurrent theory kinetic processes can interrupt (or, indeed, interact with) each other, simply reproducing or producing a new resultant force within a coherence (of concepts) but without buffering delays or priority.

 No Doppelgangers

 "There are no Doppelgangers" is a fundamental theorem, edict or clause of cybernetics due to Pask in support of his theories of learning and interaction in all media: conversation theory and interactions of actors theory.
 It accounts for physical differentiation and is Pask's exclusion principle.
 It states no two products of concurrent interaction can be the same because of their different dynamic contexts and perspectives.
-No Doppelgangers is necessary to account for the production by interaction and intermodulation (c.f. beats) of different, evolving, persisting and coherent forms.
+No Doppelgangers is necessary to account for the production by interaction and intermodulation (cf. beats) of different, evolving, persisting and coherent forms.
 Two proofs are presented both due to Pask.